Henry Royce: Collapse of Royce

-With Royce invigorated by the experience Johnson decided that the best way forward was to keep Royce away from the stressful factory environment at Derby, where he wouldn’t have been able to keep himself from getting involved in everything detail.
-In this way he could utilize Royce’s design talents for as long as possible.
+With Royce invigorated by the experience, Johnson decided that the best way forward was to keep Royce away from the stressful factory environment at Derby, where he wouldn’t have been able to keep himself from getting involved in every detail.
+In this way, he could utilize Royce’s design talents for as long as possible.
 Johnson and Royce agreed in a devolved arrangement where Royce would spend the winter in Le Canadel and the summer in a quiet location in the south of England.
 In both locations he would have a small personal design team to translate his design ideas into a form that could then be converted into formal production drawings at the main drawing office in Derby.
 As a result Johnson commissioned the construction of another house below “La Villa Mimosa” for Royce’s design team.
 In the early summer of 1912 while Johnson resumed his duties in Derby, Royce returned to England and took up residence at Westwood near Crowborough in East Sussex.
 Westwood was to be his summer residence in 1912 and 1913.
 Here his wife rejoined him, along with her niece.
 This did not make for a happy environment.
 Royce and Aubin departed for Le Canadel, where he suffered an reoccurrence of his intestinal issues.
 He was urgently conveyed back to London in an ambulance converted from a 40/50.
 Once in London Royce had a colostomy operation and recuperated in a nursing home, where Aubin took 24-hour charge, sleeping on a camp bed in his room.
 Once he was fit enough Royce returned to Westwood, but the domestic environment proved to still be intolerable.
 Accompanied by Aubin, Royce departed for Le Canadel, leaving his wife behind in Westwood.
 As far as is known they never lived together again.

 When he returned from Le Canadel in 1914 Royce rented a house called “Westward Ho!” in St Margaret’s Bay, near where Johnson had a home.
 Royce spent the winter of 1914-15 in a hotel in Bognor Regis, before buying a house called Seaton in St Margaret’s Bay.

-He insisted on checking all new designs and engineers and draughtsmen had to send the drawings to be personally checked by him, a daunting prospect with his well-known perfectionism.
+Royce insisted on checking all new designs, and engineers and draughtsmen had to send the drawings to be personally checked by him, a daunting prospect with his well-known perfectionism.
 Under the new devolved arrangement Royce and his personal design team alternated between Le Canadel and the south of England as Royce led them in continuously improving the 40/50.
 Executives and engineers from Derby and London would visit and often bringing with them a chassis over which to discuss with the team any modifications being undertaken.